Medium: Mixed Media

 Supplied with a certificate of authenticity

-Please note the dimensions of this work when framed are approximately 102cm x 78cm
+Please note the dimensions of this work framed are approximately W 102cm x H 78cm

 Please do not hesitate to contact the gallery for further assistance

 Ben Ark – Mixed media Artist based in Salford

 Ben’s style deliberately slips from precise photorealistic detail to less defined washes of colour.
 He uses a balance of detail, symmetry and movement to create artworks largely featuring contemporary landscapes and urban culture in the North West of England.

 Whilst his work is often highly representational, made for visual appeal, he aims to encourage thought about the rich and varied life of a city and stimulate conversation about how we exist within, alongside and sometimes in the face of, a landscape and the secrets that it holds.
 There is a deeper statement being made about society’s regular ability to ignore the breath-taking beauty of the world around it.
 Speaking through his work, he aims to continue a conversation that other artists began and encourage the viewer to take pleasure in and undertake a deeper appreciation of the beauty of everyday life.
 Whilst his work is now primarily landscape based, his early body of work predominantly featured animals and he regularly exhibited at the National Exhibition of Wildlife Art and various other open exhibitions.

 The creation of his artwork uses traditional painting techniques alongside technology.
 Most pieces are created using acrylic paint, watercolour, ink, digital mixed media collage (merging hand painted areas and elements of digital photographs), pigment prints, resins, gels and pastes on wooden art panels.